manni8436/dinotopia/README.md

   * Users who are browsing to look for their first purchase.
   * Users who are going to make their next purchase and increase their personal collection.
   * Users who are browsing to purchase something as a gift.
-  * Users who are looking to make a bulk purchase.
+  * Users who are looking to make a bulk purchases if they require.

 #### CLIENT GOALS